|

 - Show Scout spirit

-- Earn 24 merit badges, including:
+- Earn 24 merit badges, including the following 10:

 First Aid